feuersteiner/sv-marketing/readme.md

   - `align`: Alignment of content ('center' by default)
   - `justifyUp`: Controls vertical alignment
   - `itemsCount`: Specifies number of items in the container
+- SectionHeader `<SectionHeader {...props} />`, a header for each section with these props:
+  - `title`: Title of the section
+  - `subtitle`: Subtitle of the section
+  - `align`: Alignment of content ('center' by default)
+  - `justifyUp`: Controls vertical alignment
+  - `itemsCount`: Specifies number of items in the container

 ## Usage